Museum Blog: The work of a volunteer

 Volunteer, Royal College of Music Museum

-The museum recruited seven volunteers over the summer to help make over 500 items from the collection freely available online through its digital platform and a series of digital exhibitions developed in collaboration with Google Arts and Culture.
+The museum recruited seven volunteers over the summer to help make over 500 items from the collection freely available online through its digital platform and a series of developed in collaboration with Google Arts and Culture.

 It is thanks to the dedicated team of digitisation volunteers that items which were previously only available to those within the museum walls are now on the internet for anyone to see.